AmitO1/TrafCast/README.md

 ## Data

-The model was trained on compressed CSV files containing traffic sensor data from major LA roads including I-405, US-101, I-5, and state highways.
+The model was trained on CSV files containing traffic sensor data from major LA roads including I-405, US-101, I-5, and state highways.